How to Object to a Planning Application

 Identify the problem

-Generally, you can't rely on reasons related to property values.
+Generally, you cannot rely on reasons related to property values.
 Your local authority will likely have rejected the application in the first place if they were concerned about that factor.
 You have to build your case around issues that will objectively affect you in the immediate term and not down the road.

-There are very strict time constraints involved in objecting proposed development.
+There are very strict time constraints involved in objecting to proposed development.
 By default, you only have 21 days to make your objection to the local authorities.
 The deadline may be extended in specific circumstances, but you should not count on that.

 Three weeks might seem like a lot of time, but those days will go by faster than you might expect once you start gathering your facts, talking to people, and contacting authorities for additional information.
 You should account for bureaucratic delays.